rsvilenov/FluentAssertions.Properties/docs/Assertions.md

 ```

 ### Passing a value source object
-To generate test values, we can use the wonderful library <a href="https://github.com/AutoFixture/AutoFixture" target="_blank">AutoFixture</a>.
+To generate test values, we can use the wonderful library [AutoFixture](https://github.com/AutoFixture/AutoFixture){:target="_blank"}.
 Or we can create an object of the type under test (or a type that implement the same interface) and assign the test values manually.

 - Creating a value source object with AutoFixture: